danbradham/shout/docs/guide.rst

     # success: True
     # exception: None

 There we go!
-It's important to note that while we only passed one argument in our shouts, any arg, kwarg signature is supported. :class:`Message` signatures are really set by their listeners.
+This time we've shouted inside the default room "void", reaching all of our :class:`Volume` instance's listeners.
+It's important to note that while we only passed one argument in our shouts, any arg, kwarg signature is supported. :class:`Message` signatures should be set by their listeners.
 So, if you have multiple listeners for the same type of :class:`Message`, ensure that they all take the same parameters.

 Debugging
 ---------